2025 WTA Finals – Doubles

-Veronika Kudermetova and Elise Mertens defeated Tímea Babos and Luisa Stefani in the final, 7–6^{(7–4)}, 6–1 to win the doubles title at the 2025 WTA Finals.
-It was their second title as a pair, and first since 2022.
-They saved a match point en route to the title, in their semifinal match against Kateřina Siniaková and Taylor Townsend.
+Veronika Kudermetova and Elise Mertens defeated Tímea Babos and Luisa Stefani in the final, 7–6^{(7–4)}, 6–1 to win the doubles tennis title at the 2025 WTA Finals.
+It was their second WTA Finals title as a pair, after 2022.
+They saved a match point en route to the title, in the semifinals against Kateřina Siniaková and Taylor Townsend.

-Gabriela Dabrowski and Erin Routliffe were the defending champions but were eliminated in the round-robin stage.
+Gabriela Dabrowski and Erin Routliffe were the defending champions, but were eliminated in the round-robin stage.

 Mirra Andreeva, Diana Shnaider, Luisa Stefani and Asia Muhammad made their debuts in the doubles competition.
 As in the previous year, Jasmine Paolini was the only player to qualify for both the singles and doubles tournaments.

 Siniaková attained the individual year-end WTA No. 1 doubles ranking for a record-equaling fifth time after Sara Errani and Paolini lost their second round-robin match.
 Errani was vying for the Career Super Slam in women's doubles, but was eliminated in the round-robin stage.